 - Sonic getting the Smart Ball for once in "Sonic And The Secret Scrolls", acting as the more cautious team mate to Sally and the others and eventually saving them once their plane fails.
 This is also arguably the one moment he gets Sally to admit she was wrong in a situation, and he revels in it gleefully.

 - Actually the same happened in "Drood Henge".
-Arguably more cathartic since

-    this was an instance Sally was calling out Sonic for being reckless (again) for

-    taking Tails in a mission.
-A CMOA comes from both Sonic and Tails, as Sonic not

-    only takes a risk and makes it work for once, but it's actually due to Tails

-    creating an elaborate plan to deceive Robotnik from finding a power stone before
+Arguably more cathartic since this was an instance Sally was calling out Sonic for being reckless (again) for taking Tails in a mission.
+A CMOA comes from both Sonic and Tails, as Sonic not only takes a risk and makes it work for once, but it's actually due to Tails creating an elaborate plan to deceive Robotnik from finding a power stone before them.

-    them.

-    - In one episode, Robotnik is tricked into falling into a trap by Antoine!

-    That's right, freaking ANTOINE successfully tricked Robotnik into a trap of his

-    own design!
-Granted, it didn't successfully hold Robotnik for long but the fact

-    that Antoine was able to trap him at all is something of an accomplishment for
+- In "Hooked on Sonics", Robotnik is tricked into falling into a trap by Antoine!
+That's right, freaking ANTOINE successfully tricked Robotnik into a trap of his own design!
+Granted, it didn't successfully hold Robotnik for long but the fact that Antoine was able to trap him at all is something of an accomplishment for him.

-    him.

-    - "The Doomsday Project" as a whole gets one for its absolutely stunning,

-    intense, and satisfying climax.
-The editing, the animation, the music, the

-    acting, everything about it was incredible.
-Major props to Jim Cummings for

-    giving out one of the best performances he's ever done for the show as he

-    expertly portrays a Madness Mantra for Dr. Robtonik's final moments.
+- "The Doomsday Project" as a whole gets one for its absolutely stunning, intense, and satisfying climax.
+The editing, the animation, the music, the acting, everything about it was incredible.
+Major props to Jim Cummings for giving out one of the best performances he's ever done for the show as he expertly portrays a Madness Mantra for Dr. Robtonik's final moments.